 At the drive-up drop box located on the northeast corner of the Municipal Building, 9 East Granville Street, Sunbury, Ohio 43074.
 No cash or credit card payments are accepted in the drop box, only checks or money orders.

-Personal and business checks and money orders are accepted and should be made payable to: Village of Sunbury Mayor’s Court.
+Personal and business checks and money orders are accepted and should be made payable to: City of Sunbury Mayor’s Court.

 Proof of Insurance & Financial Responsibility